- Library Cards

 The circulating library collection consists of the following books: adult fiction and non-fiction literature, young adult fiction and non-fiction (including graphic novels), juvenile fiction and non-fiction books, easy readers for our emerging readers, and board books for our youngest patrons.
 Our collection includes a diverse range of subjects to accommodate almost anyone's preferences or predilections.
 The Vermont section includes numerous books on the history, geography, beauty, and culture of Vermont.
-In addition to books, we also have DVD's and audiobooks for patrons to borrow.
+In addition to books, we also have DVD's, audiobooks, and puzzles for patrons to borrow.
 Patrons can request books through the inter-library loan service at no cost to the patron.

 - Our non-circulating collection includes many historical volumes from the Lochlea Library and early editions from the inception of the Wells Village Library after Mrs. Huyck gave the deed for the current library to the town.
 These early books give a priceless glimpse into the history of the village.
 The non-circulating collection also includes reference materials, genealogical records, maps of local cemeteries, books about the history of Wells, and other information for a local history enthusiast.

 Recommendations and requests for inter-library loans (ILL's) are welcomed.